 These descriptions are overviews of the locations, giving an understanding of their context, appearance, and function.
 Future sections will cover the adventures that they feature in, going into more detail about the locations and how players might interact with them.

 A road runs east from Greybanner, cutting through the forest to reach the Silvercrown Mines at the base of the Titan’s Spine mountains.
 It is primarily used by workers and transport caravans.
 The 12-mile journey takes roughly 4 hours at a normal traveling pace, arriving at the central mining compound.
-Carts move to and from the mines at the start of every week to transport miners, who mostly work in shifts of two weeks, with a week’s break in between.
+Carts move to and from the mines every 5 days to transport miners, who mostly work in shifts of 10 days, with a 5-day break in between.
 Additional, protected carts are also used to transport the mines’ products, either to the Craftsmen’s Yard or beyond, to other towns.

 At the opposite edge of the forest, where the slopes of the mountains begin to rise, is the Silvercrown Mining Compound.
 Thick, wooden palisade walls surround several buildings, with a guard tower and entrance gate on either side.
 Two guards are posted at each gate and one in each tower.
 The building closest to the front entrance is the office and quarters of Foreman Jasker Adris (LN male dwarf guard), who oversees the operations of the mines.
 He is a straightforward man whose mind is constantly preoccupied with his many duties.
 This likely comes from his many years of working under Mariana Harkness having forced him to remain focused on continuous results.
 His bluntness can grate on the workers, though they understand it is preferable to answering directly to Harkness.